ExaChem/exachem/README.md

 The development of additional TAMM infrastructure extensions, optimizations and methodologies (HF, MP2, CC2, CCSD-Lambda, EOM-CCSD, RT-EOM-CCSD, and GFCCSD) are supported by the Center for **S**calable **P**redictive Methods for **E**xcitations and **C**orrelated Phenomena  [(SPEC)](https://spec.labworks.org/home) under FWP 70942.

-The double unitary coupled-cluster (DUCC) development is supported under FWP 72689 (Embedding QC into Many-body Frameworks for Strongly Correlated Molecular and Materials Systems) funded by the DOE BES "Materials and Chemical Sciences Research for Quantum Information Science" program.

-Ongoing development of many-body methodologies for molecular polaritonic systems is being funded by FWP 79715, Center for **Ma**ny-Body Methods, Spectroscopies, and Dynamics for Molecular **Pol**aritonic Systems (MAPOL).
+Ongoing development of many-body methodologies for molecular polaritonic systems is being funded by FWP 79715, Center for **Ma**ny-Body Methods, Spectroscopies, and Dynamics for Molecular **Pol**aritonic Systems ([MAPOL](https://github.com/mapol-chem)).

 Additional support was provided by the **Transferring exascale computational chemistry to cloud computing environment and emerging hardware technologies (TEC4)** project, which is funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, the Division of Chemical Sciences, Geosciences, and Biosciences (under FWP 82037).

-The SPEC and MAPOL projects are funded as part of the Computational Chemical Sciences (CCS) program by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences (BES), Division of Chemical Sciences, Geosciences and Biosciences at PNNL.
-PNNL is a multi-program national laboratory operated by Battelle Memorial Institute for the United States Department of Energy under DOE contract number **DE-AC05-76RL01830**.
+The SPEC and MAPOL projects are funded as part of the Computational Chemical Sciences (CCS) program by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences (BES), Division of Chemical Sciences, Geosciences and Biosciences.

+The double unitary coupled-cluster (DUCC) development is supported under FWP 72689 (Embedding QC into Many-body Frameworks for Strongly Correlated Molecular and Materials Systems) funded by the DOE BES "Materials and Chemical Sciences Research for Quantum Information Science (QIS)" program.

+The development of Hubbard models are supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC) under FWP 76213.

+The development of Quantum Flow methods are supported by DOE BES Quantum Information Science (QIS, FWP 72689) and the Quantum Science Center (QSC, FWP 76213).

+Ongoing development of many-body methods that incorporate NQEs in simulations of excited-state processes and spectroscopic signatures is part of the [NuQuantEm](https://nuquantem.github.io) project supported through the Scientific Discovery through Advanced Computing (SciDAC) program, with funding from Basic Energy Sciences (BES) and Advanced Scientific Computing Research (ASCR) under FWP 85742 at Pacific Northwest National Laboratory.

+Pacific Northwest National Laboratory is a multi-program national laboratory operated by Battelle Memorial Institute for the United States Department of Energy under DOE contract number **DE-AC05-76RL01830**.

 Acknowledgements for Computing Resources can be found [here](docs/resource_ack.md).